dieharders/ai-text-server/README.md

 If you get a "Permission Denied" error, try running the executable with Admin privileges.

+There are two shortcuts installed, the normal executable and one for "headless" mode.
+In headless mode the backend will run in the background without a GUI window.
+This is ideal for automation or development since you can use command line arguments to specify how you run the service:

+- --host=0.0.0.0
+- --port=8008
+- --headless=True
+- --mode=dev or prod (this enables/disables logging)

 ### Testing

 Right-click over `backends/main.py` and choose "run python file in terminal" to start server: